doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

     }
 }
 ```
-## Using EmbeddedModelField in Django Admin
+## Using EmbeddedField in Django Admin

 Django Admin is a powerful tool for managing data used in your app.
 When your models use Djongo relational fields,  you can create NoSQL "embedded models" directly from the Django Admin. **These fields provide better performance when compared with traditional Django relational fields.**